q759729997/qyt_cookbook/qyt_cookbook/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to qyt_cookbook's documentation!
+Welcome to qyt's documentation!
 ========================================

-pytorch手册
+Pytorch手册
 ----------------

 .. toctree::
    :maxdepth: 2

-   环境配置 </pytorch/install>
+   /pytorch/index

 索引与搜索
 ==================